Ahnuf-Karim-Chowdhury/Car-Evaluation-Prediction-using-KNN/README.md

 | Serialization | No explicit mapping | Uses `label_map` for structured mapping |

 Both scripts efficiently classify cars based on KNN, with `KNN-Serialized.py` offering a more structured approach and improved visualization.
+However, Approach - 01 it can be computationally expensive since it disregards past learning and requires full retraining each time.